Copying Data from one Table to Another in SQL

 SELECT * FROM source_table;

-However, certain things to keep in mind as using this combination for copying data:
+However, there are certain things to keep in mind when using this combination for copying data:

-• The data types of the target table must match to the data types of the source table.
+• The target table’s data types must match the data types of the source table.

 • If you use the SELECT statement without the WHERE clause, complete table data is copied to the target table.